vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 On this day I resumed sauerkraut consumption, though at less than half of my usual level.

+## 2024-12-15

+At this point, the swelling seems to have healed / subsided enough that I plan to stop daily wet wiping after bowel movement starting tomorrow.

 ## Other notes

 ### Cold, muscle tensing, and wet wipes